-The importance of trust in individual organisations has been illustrated by numerous authors ^[25,26,27,28].
-Alvarado and Kotzab^[29] as well as Mentzer et al. ^[30] see trust as a prerequisite for collaboration.
-To create trust and collaboration, supply chain actors need to consider the influence of their action not only on the adjacent actors, but on the relationships within the whole supply chain^[4].
-Inter-organizational relationships are crucially affected by trust, even more than by technology^[31].
-Both the cognitive and the affective dimensions of Trust have been investigated.
-The first is related to knowledge about previous facts that allows one to make predictions, that a supply chain actor (buyer/supplier) will stick to his/her obligations.
+The importance of trust in individual organisations has been illustrated by numerous authors (Araujo and Easton, 1996; Karahannas and Jones, 1999; Williams, 1997; Zaheer et al., 1998).
+Alvarado and Kotzab (2001) as well as Mentzer et al. (2001) see trust as a prerequisite for collaboration.
+To create trust and collaboration, supply chain actors need to consider the influence of their action not only on the adjacent actors, but on the relationships within the whole supply chain (Kottila and Rönni, 2008).
+Inter-organizational relationships are crucially affected by trust, even more than by technology (Welty and Becerra-Fernondez, 2001).
+Both the cognitive and the affective dimensions of trust have been investigated.
+The first is related to knowledge about previous facts that allows one to make predictions, that a supply chain actor (buyer/supplier) will stick to his or her obligations.
 The second is more related to a belief, a feeling of security and to the strength of the relationship.
-The confidence one places in a partner in this case is built on the basis of feelings generated by the level of care and concern the partner show towards the actor^[32].
-Other categorisations of interorganizational trust have been proposed in the supply chain literature^[33], but they all can be related back to those referred to above.
+The confidence one places in a partner in this case is built on the basis of feelings generated by the level of care and concern the partner shows towards the actor (Johnson and Grayson, 2005).
+Other categorisations of inter-organizational trust have been proposed in the supply chain literature (Mohtashami et al., 2003), but they all can be related back to those referred to above.